7 Household Items That Should Never Be Flushed Down the Toilet

 Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

-There is no need to worry, most "flushable" wipes don’t necessarily break down quickly and could cause clogs to your pipes.
+Many "flushable" wipes don’t really break down and could cause clogs to your pipes.

-No. Baby wipes shouldn’t be flushed down the toilet as they do not dissolve well and can cause blockages.
+No. Baby wipes shouldn’t be flushed into the toilet as they do not dissolve quickly and could cause blockages.

-No. Paper towels are thicker than toilet paper, and they aren’t broken down so easily, resulting in possible clogs in the plumbing system.
+No. Paper towels are more dense than toilet paper, and they will not break down so easily, resulting in potential clogs in your plumbing system.

 What are the implications of medications?
 Do I have to flush them in the toilet?

-No. The toxins in medicines can affect our waterways, so it’s crucial to dispose of them in a safe manner by taking these to designated drop-off point.
+No. The toxins in medicines can affect our waterways, which is why it’s essential to dispose of them in a safe manner by taking these to designated drop-off point.

-If you’re dealing with a blocked drain Do not delay in calling our professional plumbing solutions at Melbourne Blocked Drains Plumbers .
-We offer unblocking blocked drains, drain clearing, CCTV drain inspection as well as pipe relining services to make sure your home is free of issues with drainage.
-Call us today to schedule an appointment.
+If you find yourself dealing with the problem of a blocked drain do not be afraid to contact our professional plumbing services for assistance at Melbourne Blocked Drains Plumbers .
+We provide unblocking blocked drains and drain clearing CCTV drain inspection and pipe relining services to ensure that your home isn’t impacted by drainage problems.
+Contact us today to set up an appointment.

 Additional Information